Request

 Built-in Extractors

-The framework includes built-in request parameter extractors, which significantly simplify HTTP request handling.
+The framework includes built-in request parameter extractors.
+These extractors can significantly simplify code for handling HTTP requests.

-To use these extractors, enable the "oapi" feature in your Cargo.toml:
+To use them, you need to add the "oapi" feature in your Cargo.toml

 use salvo::{oapi::extract::JsonBody, prelude::*};